To register interest in becoming a tutor or Casual Relief Teacher (CRT) in 2022, see registration instructions at the bottom of this page.

 - Go to the portal and click on 'Add your resume to ROL Job Opportunities'

 - Register as a new user

-- Complete the guided step by step process, and ensure you select 'R0001 P- Tutor' when adding Role Type under the Preference step.
+- Complete the guided step-by-step process, and make sure you select 'R0001 P- Tutor' when adding Role Type under the Preference step.
 This is important to ensure you are considered for the right role.

-- Schools will access the talent pool in Recruitment Online to make their selection.
-To assist with the selection process, please provide as much information as possible at each of the steps, including attaching your CV/Resume.
+- Schools will access the talent pool in ROL to make their selection.
+To help with the selection process, provide as much information as possible at each of the steps, including attaching your CV/resume.

-If you already have an existing job opportunity - go to My Activities, select that opportunity, and update the Preference step with 'R0001 - Tutor' as the role type.
-This will ensure you are considered for the right role.
+If you already have an existing job opportunity - go to My Activities, select that opportunity, and update the Preference step with 'R0001 P - Tutor' as the role type.
+This will make sure you are considered for the right role.

 If you are no longer interested in being contacted about a tutor position, we recommend that you withdraw your application from ROL.
 For instruction guidelines, use the “ROL Tutor Job Opportunities - Returning User” document on

 For more information about the registration process, visit support information or contact Schools Recruitment on 1800 641 943.